cairinmisa/IT-Project-COMP30022/README.md

  - Do/Be/Feel List
  - User Stories

+## Current Bugs
+- Images uploaded to the editor do not display correctly in the PROD environment

 ## Installing and Deploying
 This outlines how to install and deploy the application on a local server with only the source-code.